alei121/stomp-simple-broker/README.md

 # stomp-simple-broker
-A simple stomp message broker sample using Spring Framework
+A simple stomp message broker sample.

+It uses Spring Framework's simple messaging broker, which handles pubsub using STOMP messages over WebSocket.
+It also provides a webpage to connect/subscribe/publish using [stomp.js](https://github.com/jmesnil/stomp-websocket)

 ### Compile with:
   `mvn clean install`